Friday, May 1, 2020 LMH Health Resuming Services | Learn More

-Home > Wellness Resources > Health Library > Preparing for Your Hospital Stay
+Home > Be Healthy > Health Library > Preparing for Your Hospital Stay

 Not all hospital stays begin in the emergency room.
 Sometimes you have time to prepare for a scheduled hospital stay.
 But even when you don't have an emergency medical problem, getting ready to go to the hospital may leave you feeling overwhelmed and even a little stressed.
 By taking steps to prepare for your stay ahead of time, you can get control of some of that stress and save that energy for feeling better as soon as possible.

 Most insurance plans require that you let them know ahead of time about your hospital stay.
 If you don't, there's a risk that the plan will refuse to cover your stay.